ConnorBP/pixel-intelligence/README.md

 User can save their creations on library(sever).

-3. Download a png copy of the image.
+5. Download a png copy of the image.

 As a user, I want to download my creations as a png image file.

+Property: Medium

 **Acceptance Criteria:**

 The user should have a “Download” button.
 When clicked, the PNG file should download the current canvas state.

-4. Provide drawing tools.
+6. Provide drawing tools.

 As a user, I want drawing tools(e.g., pencil, eraser, and fill-bucket) to create and edit details of my pixel art.

+Property: Medium

 **Acceptance Criteria:**